I got a lot of emails asking just how the CAGcast is produced so I've decided to put together this post, which is a work in progress. Updated 4/2021

-Since all of us are in different locations, we talk to each other over Skype.
+Since all of us are in different locations, we talk to each other over Skype Zoom.

 We both record our own voices locally, direct from our microphones (rather than through Skype) using the following hardware and software:

-UPDATE: Everyone switched to a Shure PG42 USB on a RODE PSA 1 Mic Arm in November/December 2012.
+UPDATE: Every one switched to a Shure PG42 USB on a RODE PSA 1 Mic Arm in November/December 2012.
+A year or two later, Cheapy switched to a Rode NT-USB.
 This setup is appropriate for a 1 person per location podcast.

 Software & Production